 I’ve already upped my balance on Blockfi.

 Bitcoin specifically is not a fad anymore.
-Any currency holds the value of two traders who believe it holds value.
+Any currency holds the value of the traders who believe it holds value.
 Increasingly, people and governments across the globe are recognizing Bitcoin as a currency.
 Open up any crypto journal and you’ll notice news about its acceptance.

 Just yesterday we heard that Switzerland’s canton of Zug, home to the so-called “Crypto Valley,” will start accepting bitcoin and ether for tax payments, as the popularity of crypto assets keeps on rising.
 In Singapore, Singapore Exchange (SGX) has started collaborating with UK-based cryptocurrency market data provider CryptoCompare to launch two cryptocurrencies indices, for bitcoin and ether.
 There are many such instances that only show acceptance for some coins.
 Bitcoin, being the King of coins, is here to stay.
 With the dollar moving down a lot of people going to feel the pinch.
 We’ll have to find an appreciating asset.